 Munson arrived in Yalova on May 18 where he met up with Sandral and his Australian friend, Stuart Parke.
 The construction crew was toiling away, "working hard to get everything finished and going over every problem we found, no matter how minor," Munson says.
 Five days later, Captain Sandral and his two first mates boarded Boomerang I and set off sailing.
 "Forty-five minutes into the trip and suddenly there's a boom and a warning light comes on, indicating the port engine has a pressure problem," Munson reports.
-"Back to the marina where diagnoslater we're given the OK to head out again."
+"Back to the marina where diagnostics are done and a few hours later we're given the OK to head out